makstech/esphome-irrigation-system/README.md

 ## Connection Diagram

-An extremely simplified ASCII connection diagrams.
+Here’s a really basic explanation and ASCII-style diagram of how things are hooked up.

 ### With Pump And up to 7 Zones

-I have 1KW pump and I don't trust the puny relays on the board, so I use contactor to actually toggle the pump.
+I use a 1KW pump, and I woudn't trust the onboard relays, so I've hooked it up to a contactor.

-The contactor is connected to `NO1` output, so in YAML, on the switch `relay_1` we will have a control of the pump.
+The contactor is wired to `NO1` output, which means in the YAML config, the `relay_1` switch controls the pump.
-The transformer's Neutral is on its own bus bar, and Live output is linked on `COM2` through `COM8`.
-I just made a simple daisy chained link.
+Neutral line from the transformer goes to its own bus bar, and the Live output is connected from `COM2` through `COM8`.
+I've got them daisy-chained.
-Valves (zones) then are connected to the `NO2` through `NO8` and Neutral.
-This means, that we now have control of each zone on `relay_2`, `relay_3` and so on through `relay_8`.
+Valves for the zones are connected to `NO2` through `NO8` along with Neutral.
+This setup allows individual control of each zone from `relay_2` to `relay_8`.

 <!-- https://asciiflow.com/#/share/eJylVUFvmzAU%2FiuWr6siEWlr11tCqg1pIZHSceLCOm%2BLRqAy0DaqKkVoxx04WCmHHHPsadop2q%2Fhl8yEODbBBpJaRLHx8%2Fu%2B973H8yP0nBmCl%2FBqMv7ozxAwMJ5%2Bd8Kp74H7afgDjKPZLTyDrjNHmJo92vAO4YBu2%2FCye2bDB%2Fr%2F%2Fl0%2Bm%2BdvLs7pLEQPIV3YEJRGTwefDOsKGCbIyO%2BMLNRPUpyomCVAPmzbk73OSLx3stzovhc6N6GPM7KSgC43eazbIydgxPRHlAEt%2F2QkZfYHZulJeCuZWirqVb9NCZClRIi0UPSfzO5vbaLKPBiLteHdRiEY6v1dJM%2B%2FmDQFXqyPhhrdMEdaqyi3vmMgT3Tds2ZC5pi0XrDvugirMNupmGzZrHiN8UCrDNPaOqotGcpyjFEQRBgVq9epUBdewjGlJsJ%2BPEFe4GO2ErXgAm8VUX2WWtcC48lnRRgvhdHbnU0sIJe1eb0aqrykHLFAtXS9Dma5wehrbiQyI8XONXa84JuPZ4UoFTdJ26IT%2BXwwBzI%2BL3s%2BX1zn5mduxvjUhVtblbJAmlpkyuTb94M5cl3%2FHgx61z3GRzHotlnM8rtlj3Ro09SgBTL1aITLpipG3rYaE5UwbqWhZFDyWGq%2FiVDy0vZ1JE5soijEjiu4BEJy3%2BTfpGFysKN896MA9B1c9i3mLa9XdgUc45lUUlGqzDKOpYHeQGc4i0pX5ThtL0vualHxKYnycCHBjS3HvUMB0DqdzrmkrmUFTfvqaNilBy6a%2Fbf7xCVxHfuszdGOUgOnFuOkC9KGT%2FDpPwop1eY%3D) -->
 ```